3 Simple Tips to Help Prevent Heel Pain

 Every mile you walk-or run-puts stress on the feet, and though they can take on a heavy load, there are also limits.
-When pushed past this limit, many different foot-related issues can result, and that's why approximately 75% of Americans will experience foot pain at least once.
+When pushed past this limit, many different foot-related issues can result.

 Heel pain typically heals on its own without any major treatments, but if ignored or "pushed through," it can get much worse and eventually become a long-term problem.
 The best way to avoid these complications is to prevent heel pain from developing in the first place or progressing.
 Here's how:

 Tip #1: Do the towel stretch before going to bed and after waking up every dayHeel pain is often worst in the morning upon taking the first steps of the day, but stretching can help.
 To perform the towel stretch, sit in bed with your legs straight in front of you and place a towel (or belt) around your toes.
 Gently pull the towel towards you until you feel a stretch in the lower part of your leg.
 Hold for 15-30 seconds, then repeat up to five times.

 Tip #2: Wear supportive footwearCertain types of footwear like flip-flops, ballet flats and high heels can all aggravate heel pain, while supportive shoes can prevent and reduce it.
 Avoid wearing these dangerous choices as much as possible, and if you must, choose smarter options like lower heels, fitted flip-flops or sport sandals with heel straps and arch support.
 Try to always wear shoes that fit well, aren't worn out, offer good support in the arch and heel, and feature a wide, stable heel.
 If you don't have the option of wearing supportive footwear, braces, arch supports and orthotic devices are also available to offer additional support and stability.